MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 ### Configuring the Administrator Update in SCCM

-If you are deploying the administrator update through Microsoft Endpoint Manager (SCCM), you can modify the package to adjust the behavior by using the parameters below.
+If you're deploying the administrator update through Microsoft Endpoint Manager (SCCM), you can modify the package to adjust the behavior by using the parameters below.
 You can also control the parameters via a configuration file on the client machine.
 For more information, refer to [Methods for configuring an administrator update](../install/applying-administrator-updates.md#methods-for-configuring-an-administrator-update)

 Note that all Administrator Update parameters are default run in the "update" context unless the layout verb is specified.